-Based on Florida Rules 6M-4.500(1)(c), F.A.C. - Child Attendance and Provider Reimbursements, Statewide SR Contract Items 20 and 21, as well as the Statewide VPK Contract Item 36: A parent, legal guardian, authorized person (18 years or older) must sign-in and sign-out each child daily.
+Based on Florida Rules 6M-4.500(1)(c), F.A.C. - Child Attendance and Provider Reimbursements, the Statewide SR Contract and the Statewide VPK Contract: A parent, legal guardian, authorized person (18 years or older) must sign-in and sign-out each child daily.
 Acquiring these signatures is the responsibility of each child care provider, to also include specific time for sign-in and sign-out for each date of care.

 - "Unusual Incident" Reporting:

-Per Paragraph 70 of the School Readiness agreement/contract, Paragraph 65 of the Voluntary Prekindergarten (VPK) agreement/contract, and Paragraph 67 of the Children's Services Council (CSC) Scholarship agreement/contract, providers must "report unusual incidents to the Coalition by no later than the close of business on the next business day of the unusual incident and to submit a written report to the Coalition within three (3) business days from the date of the incident.
+Per Paragraph 80 of the School Readiness agreement/contract and Paragraph 65 of the Voluntary Prekindergarten (VPK) agreement/contract, providers must "report unusual incidents to the Coalition by no later than the close of business on the next business day of the unusual incident and to submit a written report to the Coalition within three (3) business days from the date of the incident.
 For licensed providers, sending a copy of the incident report submitted for the Department of Children and Families (DCF) to the Coalition shall constitute compliance with this [requirement]."

 According to the above mentioned agreements/contracts, an "unusual incident" is described as an event involving the health and safety of a child while in the provider's care and/or any incident that may cause a disruption in the provider's operation.
 Specific examples include "accusations of abuse or neglect against the provider or provider's staff; the injury of a child which requires professional medical attention at the provider's site or written notification from the child's parent that the child received professional medical attention; and when a provider receives notice of litigation where the provider is named party or defendant and which relates to the provider's operation at any location at which [School Readiness, VPK, and/or CSC Scholarship] services are being provided."